 "A lot of good it did," Rick muttered as the engine of the Ford came to life with a roar after he connected the wires.

 A.J. trotted back to his Chevy and drove behind the Ford.
 Rick was still angry with the bank for making his job a little tougher than it needed to be, and with A.J. for giving him some lip while he was doing most of work.
 In an attempt to calm down, he reached for the cigarette pack in the breast pocket of his shirt.
-Only then he remembered he had smoked the last cigarette earlier and thrown away the pack.
+Only then did he remember he had smoked the last cigarette earlier and thrown away the pack.

 Now that a smoke was on his mind, he really craved a nicotine fix.
 With the left hand on the steering wheel, he opened the ashtray.
 He knew there would be some cigarette butts because he could detect the unmistakable cigarette odor seeped into the carpeting and upholstery.
 The ashtray was almost full.
 Hoping to find something, anything, better than discarded cigarette butts, he pulled the truck to the curb and reached for the glove compartment and rifled through the usual junk.
 And scored!
 Granted, it wasn't his brand, and the pack was in a sorry state and half empty.
 No matter.
 He eagerly shook a cigarette out of the pack, lit it and inhaled the smoke deeply.
 The first drag made him a little lightheaded, but he started to feel much better after a few more puffs.
 By the time he made it back to his office, he felt mellow enough to forgive the incompetent bank and his annoying younger brother—well, almost.